 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Feb 8, 2018)

-Here are some of the reasons why Miller Group, The was selected as one of Greater Toronto's Top Employers (2018):
+Here are some of the reasons why Miller Group, The was selected as one of Canada's Top Employers for Young People (2018):

-Today, the Miller Group builds and supports urban and rural infrastructure for clients in the public and private sectors across Canada, the southeastern United States and international markets.
-And while the company now has thousands of employees, it has implemented a range of initiatives to help each one feel like a member of the family.
+Based in Markham, Ont., the construction company builds and supports urban and rural infrastructure for clients in the public and private sectors across Canada, the southeastern United States and international markets.
+Because he'd been made to feel like family, Chanana had already decided the Miller Group was his favourite of the three placements.